Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 The Trump administration announces it will require health insurers to provide free antibody tests that could provide better insight into the scale of the U.S. coronavirus outbreak.
 Health experts agree that widespread antibody testing, which can detect who has developed immunity against the virus, is essential for being able to ease social distancing measures and allow healthy people to return to work.

 The coronavirus crisis is shaking the foundation of the U.S. Postal Service in new and dire ways.
 The Postal Service’s decades-long financial troubles have worsened dramatically, as the volume of the kind of mail that pays the agency’s bills — first-class and marketing mail — has withered during the pandemic.
-The USPS needs an infusion of money, but Trump threatened to veto the $2 trillion CARES Act if the legislation contained any money directed to bail out the postal agency.
+The USPS needs an infusion of money, but Trump threatened to veto the $2 trillion if the legislation contained any money directed to bail out the postal agency.

 Global Cases: 1,696,588 | Global Deaths: 105,952 | Countries: 206